droc101/godot-image-text/README.md

 # Godot Multicolored Fonts
-A script that allows rendering of fonts with image files as the charachters.
+A script that allows rendering of fonts with image files as the characters.
-A default font is included, but was thrown together in literally 5 minutes, so it is not very good.
+A preinstalled font is included but was thrown together in literally 5 minutes, so it is not very good.

 Current Features:
  - All letters, space, and numbers (/ is used a newline)